Úsov: Sights

-The castle houses a museum, which was founded here by Johann II, Prince of Liechtenstein in 1898.
+The castle houses a museum, which was founded here by Prince Johann II of Liechtenstein in 1898.
 The Hunting and Forestry Museum contains a unique collection of trophies from Liechtenstein expeditions from around the world.
 There is about 10,000 exhibits and it is the largest museum of its kind in Central Europe.

 The Church of Saint Giles was built in the Baroque style in 1736.
 Behind the church is a Baroque granary from the late 18th century.

 The building of the former synagogue is repaired and contains a museum exhibition.
 Near the synagogue is the Jewish cemetery.
 The cemetery contains about 500 tombstones and the oldest readable is from 1745.